LRParser/pubchem-sklearn/capstone_project_jh.md

 ### Problem Statement

 At a high level the problem we want to solve is that of drug discovery; that is, helping to discover new small-module medicines.
-More specifically, we want to create a binary classifier that, when given a sample module in an appropriately featurized format, will predict whether or not it will be actice against ALDH1A1.
+More specifically, we want to create a binary classifier that, when given a sample module in an appropriately featurized format, will predict whether or not it will be actice in inhibiting ALDH1A1.
 This predictor should be both sensitive and specific; we want to neither miss potential new medicies, nor do we want to spend time lab testing 'false positive' predictions that turn out not to be bioactive.
 This binary classifier will allow us to implement a type of 'virtual drug screening' where we can test a large library of modules which we may not yet be able to physically produce and test, in order to focus and steer future confirmatory laboratory testing.

 The strategy I will use to attempt to find a sensitive and specific binary classifier is to experiment with several well-known machine learning algorithms from the packages of Scikit-Learn and Keras.
 I plan to take the following steps: